All Episodes

 You don't just pass it and it's done.

-They really do believe I I'm sure that Obama he passed the stimulus.
+I'm sure that Obama, he passed the stimulus.

-That's all you had to do.
+That's all he had to do.

 Magic would happen.

-And remember we got stories six months, nine months later, a year later that said Obama was shocked.
+And remember, we got stories six months, nine months later, a year later that said Obama was shocked.

-He was he was surprised.
+He was surprised.

 But you're exactly right.

-The jobs council will meet for two hours.
+The Jobs Council will meet for two hours.

-They'll come up with some proposals, and it's done.
+They'll come up with some proposals and it's done.

 And you move on to the next thing.

-You dealt with it, and as much as can be done has been done, and just give me some more time.
+And as much as can be done has been done.

 You're exactly right.

-I mean, I you know, I drive a 15 passenger van.
+I mean, I drive a 15-passenger van.

 I could increase my mileage by trading it in for a smart car or so-called smart car.

-You know, I'm not gonna do that.
+You know, I'm not going to do that.

 No, no, no.

-The number one thing is to make sure the tire pressure in your in your van is uh you need to you know what it was tire pressure uh gauges.
+The number one thing from Barack Obama himself, the number one thing is to make sure the tire pressure in your van is that you need to go to tire pressure gauges.

 He did, folks.

-He said that was the one of the best things you could do to improve your mileage was to make sure you had the right pressure in your tires.
+He said that was one of the best things you could do to improve your mileage was to make sure you had the right pressure in your tires.

 Everybody should have a gauge.